Horsens: History

+In 1992, Horsens celebrated its 550th anniversary as a market town.

 Geography

 Horsens lies at the end of Horsens Fjord in eastern Jutland.
 The city is surrounded by typical moraine landscape with low hills and valleys created by glaciers during the last ice ages.
 Horsens is 50 km south of Aarhus and 30 km north of Vejle, and approximately 200 km from Copenhagen.